walkingshamrock/nvim-quarto-setup/README.md

 ## Purpose

 This project aims to address a common issue faced by macOS users when working with Quarto projects in Neovim: displaying images using the `image.nvim` plugin.
-Many users encounter difficulties in getting images to render properly within the Neovim editor on macOS.
+Many users encounter difficulties rendering images properly within the Neovim editor on macOS.
 This configuration provides a streamlined setup to resolve these issues, ensuring a smoother experience for those working with Quarto projects and interactive content in Neovim.

+I sincerely hope that those struggling to display images in Neovim with Quarto projects can easily set up their Quarto environment and dedicate more time to what truly matters to them.

 ## Test Environment